cunnie/writings/i_am_become_forever.md

 in the back if you want to keep warm."

 "Now, Max, I gotta do something.
-Now you're probably not a religious man, and I'm not much of one either, but my Inuit friends taught me a prayer they say before they go on a hunt, and I like to say it before I step out, so I'm gonna bow my head in silence for a minute, and if you'd be kind enough to be quiet with me, it'd be much appreciated."
+Now you're probably not a religious man, and I'm not much of one either, but my Inuit frien's taught me a prayer they say before they go on a hunt, and I like to say it before I step out, so I'm gonna bow my head in silence for a minute, and if you'd be kind enough to be quiet with me, it'd be much appreciated."